endlesspint8/endlesspint8.github.io/testing/2016-11-18-beer-introductions-2.md

 Trying several styles within a category helps to pick up on nuances of both the styles and the category.
 You will see the features in common that bind them together as well as their differences which help distinguish them.
 The latter may not be readily identifiable when starting out, hence the comparisons across categories which helps build up your observational qualities and knowing what to look for.

 Back to the graph.
 Sticking with the style categories on the X axis, mess around and vary the Y axis to display the features.
-If you haven't seen a boxplot (https://en.wikipedia.org/wiki/Box_plot) in a while, maybe since high school math class, allow me to provide a quick recap.
+If you haven't seen a <a href="https://en.wikipedia.org/wiki/Box_plot" target="_blank">boxplot</a> in a while, maybe since high school math class, allow me to provide a quick recap.
 Each box represents information in the same way: the bisecting line represents the median, fancy talk for the 50th percentile, half the beers appear above this line and the other half below, the top of the box is the 75th percentile and the bottom the 25th.

 INSERT